lyrixx/xavierbriand.net/about.rst

   Check my `CV`_.

 But I'm also a co-creator of `Freegli.com`_ startup (highlights iPhone/iPad games free for one day).
-There is an `iPhone app`_ too
+There is an `iPhone app`_ too.

-Otherwise, I do a lot of other things (maybe too much!): go working with my bike, `reading fantasy, SciFi, geek books`_ in subway, play RPG with real paper and pen inside, do some warhammer 40k with my friends too, and `take pictures, a lot`_,
+Otherwise, I do a lot of other things (maybe too much!): go working with my bike, `read fantasy, SciFi, geek books`_ in subway, play RPG with real paper and pen inside, do some warhammer 40k with my friends too, and `take pictures, a lot`_,

 Yes, I've got long days.